hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 ### Transaction listener
 When there is a need to monitor for the completion of a transaction on your organization's peer, use a transaction listener.
-The client Node.js will be notified when a new block is committed to the ledger on the peer.
-The client will then check the block for registered transaction identifiers.
-If a transaction is found then the callback will be notified with the transaction ID, the transaction status, and the block number.
-Filtered blocks contain the transaction status, so there is no need to connect to the peer's channel-based event service to receive full blocks.
-Since most non-admin users will not be able to see full blocks, connecting to receive filtered blocks will avoid access issues when those users only need to listen for their transactions to be committed.
+The client application callback will be notified when a new block is committed to the ledger on the peer. fabric-client will then check the block for registered transaction identifiers.
+If a transaction is
+found, then the callback will be notified with the transaction ID, the transaction status, and the block number.
+Filtered blocks contain the transaction status, so there is no need to connect to the Peer's channel-based event service to receive full blocks.
+Since most non-admin users will not be able to see full blocks, connecting to receive filtered blocks will avoid access issues when users only need to listen for their transactions to be committed.

 The following example will show registering a transaction ID within a javascript promise and building another promise for sending the transaction to the orderer.
 Both promises will be executed together so that the results will be received for both actions together.
-The default optional setting of `unregister` is true with a transaction listener.
-Therefore in the following example the listener that is registered will be automatically unregistered after the listener sees the transaction.
+The default optional setting of `unregister` is by default true with a transaction listener.
+In the following example the listener that is registered will be automatically unregistered after the listener sees the transaction.